Eucalyptus delegatenis, e.regnans, e.obliqua

 Tasmanian Oak timber finishes and polishes well, holds nails, screws firmly and glues extremely well.
 It is a Durability Class 3 timber, suitable for construction of window/door frames with appropriate coating protection.
-Porta's core moulding range is Select grade to AS 2796.2 - 2006.
-Select grade features very few marks and natural characteristics, making it a stronger, cleaner and more versatile timber.
+Porta’s core moulding range is Porta Select Grade, which features very few marks and natural characteristics, making it a stronger, cleaner and more versatile timber.

 The colour of Tasmanian Oak ranges from “straw” to light reddish/brown.
 Natural variations in grain, colour and texture are considered a characteristic of the species and are not recognised as a defect.
 The Porta range uses Tasmanian Oak in a range of timber grades as per AS 2796.2 – 2006.
 The core mouldings range uses Select grade.